 Follow the step-by-step instructions below to indent and outdent rows.

-Smartsheet has smart rows that allow you to build hierarchy, and easily organize, track, and move data.
+Smartsheet uses rows to build hierarchy, and easily organize, track, and move data.
 Rows also allow you to manage attachments and communication with your team, proof files, create custom documents, and set up reminders.
 To learn more about the power of rows, review the information in this learning topic.

 Hierarchy: Indent or Outdent Rows